techidaily/site-games-able/source/_posts/fast-forwarding-to-better-deck-performance-via-cloning.md

  Jhet Borja/MakeUseOf

  First, remove your Steam Deck’s old SSD.
-If you don’t know how, check out this[Steam Deck SSD installation guide](https://www.makeuseof.com/how-to-install-ssd-steam-deck/) as you’ll be using it later to install your upgraded SSD as well.
+If you don’t know how, check out this [Steam Deck SSD installation guide](https://www.makeuseof.com/how-to-install-ssd-steam-deck/) as you’ll be using it later to install your upgraded SSD as well.

  Next, with your PC shut down and unplugged, you should install the NVME or M.2 SSD into your motherboard.
 Since the Steam Deck uses a 2230-size SSD, you most likely won’t be able to screw it down.
 But that’s okay so long as you don’t knock it off or move your PC too much during the process.